andresBella96/PyMultiChat/README.md

 1. **UDP Chat** — connectionless, fast datagram messaging
 2. **TCP Chat (Multithreaded)** — persistent socket communication per client

-It is designed as a learning project for **network programming, sockets, concurrency and terminal UI** in Python, and also as a clean portfolio example.
+It is designed as a learning project for **network programming, sockets, concurrency and terminal UI** in Python.

 ---